Lemon Butter Chicken

 Another side effect of baked lemon chicken: your entire family is likely to show up in your kitchen while it cooks.
 The aroma of garlic and golden chicken baking in butter and citrus is not to be resisted.

-How to Serve Lemon Butter Chicken—Sides Suggestions
+What to Serve with Lemon Butter Chicken

 As written, this recipe yields a generous amount of protein and veggies and a good amount of the lemon butter sauce too.